input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-semantics.md

   where go = reduceRec blockNum state env
 ```

-It is worth noting that, because Marlowe follows the pull model, it is not just enough for the `Observation` to become true for `When` to evolve; the contract needs to be triggered while the `Observation` is true.
-The contract can be triggered at any time by issuing a transaction that does not need to have any inputs and does not need to be signed (anyone can trigger the contract).
+It is worth noting that, because Marlowe follows a ‘pull’ model, it is not just enough for the `Observation` to become true for `When` to evolve; the contract needs to be triggered while the `Observation` is true.
+The contract can be triggered at any time by issuing a transaction that does not need to have any inputs and does not need to be signed; indeed anyone can trigger the contract.

 ### `While`

-The `While` construct works opposite to `When` in the sense that while `When` gets reduced when it `Observation` becomes true, `While` gets reduced when its `Observation` becomes false.
+The `While` construct works in the opposite way to `When`, in the sense that while `When` gets reduced when it `Observation` becomes true, `While` gets reduced when its `Observation` becomes false.

 ```haskell
 reduceRec blockNum state env (While obs timeout contractWhile contractAfter) =